EU foresees economy improving, but inflation still painful - NewsBreak

 For the broader 27-nation bloc, growth was estimated at 0.9%, also up from 0.3%.

-While the outlook is “less negative than we expected,” Gentiloni said, “this doesn’t mean we have a positive overall outlook.”

-He said “inflation will release its grip on purchasing power only gradually.”
-And the possibility that the war in Ukraine could further disrupt the economy is a risk to growth that “is not easy to predict.”

-Headwinds to the economy are strong, the commission said in its report.
+“The EU economy beat expectations last year, with resilient growth in spite of the shockwaves from the Russian war of aggression,” said Paolo Gentiloni, EU commissioner for economy.
+“And we have entered 2023 on a firmer footing than anticipated: The risks of recession and gas shortages have faded, and unemployment remains at a record low.
+Yet Europeans still face a difficult period ahead.”

+The commission warned in the report that headwinds "remain strong.”
 Energy costs and consumer prices are still high even after three straight months of decline in annual inflation from the 10.6% peak in October to 8.5% in January.

-On top of that, the European Central Bank is sharply raising interest rates to contain inflation, a step that dampens growth by raising the cost of borrowing for consumers and businesses.
+On top of that, the European Central Bank is sharply raising interest rates to contain inflation, a step that dampens growth by raising the cost of borrowing for consumers and businesses across the economy.

+“As inflationary pressures persist, monetary tightening is set to continue, weighing on business activity and exerting a drag on investment,” the commission said in a statement.

 Comments / 0